ahjkk/compileShellCode/README.md

 cppcode.py - C++ source code template that makes up the finished executable

-resource.h - Header file which defines the resource definitions
+resource.h - Header file which contains the resource definition

 shellcode.rc - Contains the resource script used by the resource compiler (rc.exe)